enmumne/Grumpy-Bear/README.md

 + GregTech 6 on Java 21, based on Bear's default testing pack
 + performance mods: Angelica test + Archaicfix + CoreTweaks
 + no Fastcraft or Optifine
-+ updated mods, but no other changes
++ updated mods, but no other major changes (delete SpecialMobs and SpecialAI for full parity...)

 It should import and run with PolyMC/Prism, but you need to point it to your local Java 21 version.
 My included Java flags work with GraalVM.